gdgenchev/DataMiningProject/README.md

 3.The server runs the FPGrowth algorithm to determine dependencies for each event;

 4.The server decodes the output numbers of the algorithm and sends it in human readable format to the client.

+Notice this awesome approach:

+If we want to support another event:

+    1.if the new event's description is similiar to the OneUserOneItem or TwoUserOneItem, we just need to add a new key-value pair in the SUPPORTED_EVENTS map e.g.
+      <"Course module viewed", EventType.ONE_USER_ONE_ITEM>
+    2.if the new event is different from the currently supported, we just need to:
+         -extend the abstract class Event and add the logic for that event.
+         -add a new constant to the EventType enum.
+         -add the <event,event.type> to the SUPPORTED_EVENTS.